-Buying a new-to-you vehicle -- whether it's new or used -- is a major purchase and one you want to do correctly.
-While there are many benefits to buying used, doing so also means you'll want to take a peek into the vehicle's background as part of your research before making a decision.
+Buying a new-to-you vehicle -- whether it's new, used, or CPO -- is a major purchase and one you want to do properly.
+While there are many benefits to buying used/CPO, doing so also means you'll want to look at the vehicle's background as part of your research before making a decision.
 After all, even a cheap used car is still a big purchase that's worth pursuing carefully.

-There are two primary companies that provide information about used cars: AutoCheck and Carfax.
+There are two main companies that provide information about vehicles: AutoCheck and Carfax.

-Both are subscription services and they both deliver a thorough look into the history of a vehicle's service records, potential accidents and emissions records.
-A vehicle history report will also show salvage titles and other red flags for used vehicles, such as branded titles (sometimes also called salvage titles).
+Both are subscription services and they both offer a thorough look at the history of a vehicle's service records, accident history, and emissions records.
+A vehicle history report will show salvage titles and other red flags for used vehicles, such as branded titles (sometimes also called salvage titles).

 Both services draw information from the National Motor Vehicle Title Information System (NMVTIS), which is run by the federal Department of Justice.
 This agency collects its title information from state motor vehicle registries.
-It's the only publicly-available system in the U.S. that all insurance carriers, auto recyclers, junk yards and salvage yards must report to regularly.
+It's the only publicly-available system in the U.S. that all auto recyclers, junk yards and salvage yards -- as well as insurance carriers -- must report to regularly.

 In other words, both Carfax and Autocheck let you analyze the vehicle's past so you can make an informed purchase.
 They're very similar services, but there are some key differences you should understand before selecting one.

-While both Carfax and AutoCheck are useful services, they're only as good as the documentation they're provided.
-If a body shop makes repairs and fails to update the vehicle's history, that incident won't show up in your report.
+While both Carfax and AutoCheck are useful services, they're only as good as the incidents that are documented.
+If a body shop makes repairs and fails to share the change to the vehicle's history, that incident won't show up in your report.
 Likewise, if someone has had a fender-bender and fixes their vehicle themselves or privately without telling the insurance company, you won't see that on the report either.